viamrobotics/docs/docs/components/base.md

 Note that your base's wiring will vary depending on your choice of board, motors, motor drivers, and power supply.

-## Configure your base with Viam
+## Configuration

-If you want to configure a base as a component of your robot, ensure that the [board](/components/board/) controlling the base and any [motors](/components/motor/) attached to the base are also configured as components of your robot.
+To configure a base as a component of your robot, first ensure that the [board](/components/board/) controlling the base and any [motors](/components/motor/) attached to the base are also configured as components of your robot.

 - Configure each motor according to its type.

 Find more information on wiring and configuring different types of motors in the [motor component page](/components/motor/).

-When configuring the base component, ensure that the base `attributes` section correctly refers to all the motors that move the base right or left.

 Refer to the following example configuration file, including the board, motors, and base: